fusioncharts/dev_centre_docs/getting-started/jquery/configure-your-chart-using-jquery.md

 ## Update Chart Attributes

-A chart, configured to update the **chart caption** and **sub-caption** alignment dynamically, is shown below (click any one of the radio buttons shown below the chart to change the caption and sub-caption alignment):
+A chart, configured to update the **chart caption**, **sub-caption** alignment and chart **background** dynamically, is shown below (click any one of the buttons shown below the chart to change the chart background and caption, sub-caption alignment):

 {% embed_chart configure-charts-using-react-example-2.js %}